RACGAP1

 Rac GTPase-activating protein 1 is an enzyme that in humans is encoded by the RACGAP1 gene.

 Function

 Rho GTPases control a variety of cellular processes.
 There are 3 subtypes of Rho GTPases in the Ras superfamily of small G proteins: RHO (see MIM 165370), RAC (see RAC1; MIM 602048), and CDC42 (MIM 116952).
 GTPase-activating proteins (GAPs) bind activated forms of Rho GTPases and stimulate GTP hydrolysis.
 Through this catalytic function, Rho GAPs negatively regulate Rho-mediated signals.
 GAPs may also serve as effector molecules and play a role in signaling downstream of Rho and other Ras-like GTPases.[supplied by OMIM].

+Clinical significance

 Over-expression of RACGAP1 is observed in multiple human cancers including breast cancer, gastric cancer and colorectal cancer.
-Evidence show that RACGAP1 can modulate mitochondrial quality control by stimulating mitopahy and mitochondrial biogenesis in breast cancer.
+Evidence show that RACGAP1 can modulate mitochondrial quality control by stimulating mitophagy and mitochondrial biogenesis in breast cancer.
 Knocking out RACGAP1 in vitro using CRISPR/Cas9 leads to cytokinesis failure.